-All advertising related to the election should be included in the election summary return.
+All advertising authorised by an election participant should be included in the election summary return.

 It is not restricted to advertising that advocates a vote for or against a particular candidate or party.
 Advertisements raising awareness of issues related to an election without directly advocating for or against a candidate or party are also considered election advertising.